IBM-Cloud/terraform-provider-ibm/website/docs/r/container_bind_service.html.markdown

 # ibm\_container_bind_service

 Bind an IBM service to a Kubernetes namespace.
 With this resource, you can attach an existing service to an existing Kubernetes cluster.

 ## Example Usage

-In the following example, you can bind a service to a cluster.
+In the following example, you can bind a service to a cluster:

 ```hcl
 resource "ibm_container_bind_service" "bind_service" {